 I learned again never to say never (how many times must one learn that?).
-I also learnt that data can be very important in holding oneself accountable on health goals.
+I also learned that data can be very important in holding oneself accountable for health goals.

 I don’t recommend everyone become a quantifier – I do recommend maybe trying it (there are many cool apps are out there, see our blog for how to work this with Heart Rate Variability).

 What I do recommend is to craft accountability for your wellbeing goals.
-Often accountability to others is more effective than to yourself – Consider a friend, parent, child, pet (dogs are great for keeping you honest on walking), therapist, support group (online or real life), coach, team mates, teacher, mentor, elder, church leader…..
+Often accountability to others is more effective than to yourself – Consider a friend, parent, child, pet (dogs are great for keeping you honest on walking), therapist, a support group (online or real life), coach, teammates, teacher, mentor, elder, church leader…..